|Card Details and Application Link|

 Should you apply?

-Many cards are worth getting for the welcome bonus alone.
+Many cards are worth getting for the welcome bonus offer alone.
 In this case, though, it’s important to consider the card’s $550 annual fee which is not waived the first year.
-I recommend signing up for this card only if you highly value the card’s perks, or if you are counting on using the card’s MQM welcome bonus and/or big-spend bonus to earn or retain Delta elite status.
+I recommend signing up for this card only if you highly value the card’s perks, or if you are counting on earning and using the card’s MQM welcome bonus offer and/or big-spend bonus to earn or retain Delta elite status.